PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: PULASki - Probabilistic Unet Loss Assessed through Statistical distances

 The FID \cite{Heusel2017} is a pseudometric based on the Wasserstein-2 distance and is widely used particularly in training GANs for image generation.
 Computing the Wasserstein-2 distance between two arbitrary empirical distributions can be computationally prohibitive in DL applications which require repeated evaluations during training.
 Calculation of the FID requires approximating the distributions by a Gaussian, which then allows one to exploit the existence of a closed form solution to the Wasserstein-2 distance for Gaussian distributions, making it fast to implement.
 It provides a reasonable approximation for distributions whose first two moments exist, although it can produce biased estimates \cite{Binkowski2018}.

 In the image generation or segmentation context, the FID is computed as

 where $\hat{\mu} \in \mathbb{R}^{v}$ and $\hat{\Sigma} \in \mathbb{R}^{v \times v}$ are the sample mean and covariance respectively of $\{ a^m\}_{m=1:M}$ where $a^m$ denotes a flattened (i.e. vectorised) version of the matrix $\eta^m$ as defined in \ref{eq:activprobsing} of length $v = d\times d \times K$.
 Likewise, $\mu$ and $\Sigma$ denote the sample mean and covariance respectively of the final activations (i.e. logits) from an Inception Net V3 \cite{szegedy2016rethinking} which takes the plausible segmentations rather than raw images as inputs.
+FID, employing Inception Net V3 trained on ImageNet, provides a viable metric for medical images by quantifying the statistical alignment of low-level visual features (e.g., edges, textures) that are inherently universal across image domains.
+Since FID evaluates the distributional similarity of these domain-agnostic patterns, rather than relying on semantic or medical specificity, it offers a pragmatic solution for assessing generative models in medical imaging contexts.
 Since the inception net is only trained on 2D images, we only make use of the FID for the experiments involving 2D images.